opennetworkinglab/ngsdn-tutorial/EXERCISE-3.md

 make: *** [onos-cli] Error 255
 ```

-When you see the Password prompt, type the default password: `rocks`
+When you see the Password prompt, type the default password: `rocks`.

-Type the following command in the ONOS CLI to show the list of running apps:
+Then type the following command in the ONOS CLI to show the list of running apps:

 ```
 onos> apps -a -s